 Any employee who seeks sick leave donation has the responsibility to provide reasonable medical documentation to show the need for sick leave donation.
 Compliance is voluntary; however, failure to provide the required information will result in a denial of the request.
 All information relating to the sick leave donation, including medical documentation, shall be maintained in a separate file and shall be treated as confidential medical records with access limited to those who need to be informed including, but not limited to, Directors/Supervisors, City Administrator, and City legal counsel.
 If the sick leave donation is approved, the all-staff request for donated sick leave hours will state the employee's name and department.
 If the employee chooses, they may authorize the administrative services director to state the nature of the illness or injury in the request.
 Employees may also request that the sick leave donation request is sent only to that employee's department.
-The employee with their co-workers about the medical or personal information that caused the employee to request a leave donation.
+The employee acknowledges and agrees that the city is unable to control any discussion by the employee with their co-workers about the medical or personal information that caused the employee to request a leave donation.